-This is the place to be if you like constructed Magic: The Gathering formats.
+This is the place to be if you like Constructed Magic: The Gathering.
 This category contains articles on Standard, Modern, Legacy, Vintage, Commander, and pretty much any other format where you pre-build decks and then play them against other pre-built decks.
-Read the latest competitive strategies on Magic’s most popular constructed formats.
+Read the latest competitive strategies on Magic’s most popular Constructed formats.

 Apparently, you have to fight … for your right to party.
 The brand-new mechanic is a little hard to make work in the context of 60-card decks, but the potential rewards are plentiful.
 Let us take a look at party and other tribal shenanigans in the updated Standard format with Zendikar Rising.

 Field of the Dead has been terrorizing a bunch of different formats in Magic over the past year, and it got itself banned from several.
 Recently, to the surprise of many, it has also had an increasingly meaningful impact on Modern.
 Let's explore the various Field shells that currently populate the format.

 Belcher & Co. – The New Zero-Land Decks